-Polyvinyl chloride (PVC) is one of the most versatile thermoplastics in use today.
-It is used extensively in all walks of life, from food packaging, to home construction.
+Polyvinyl chloride (PVC) is one of the most versatile thermoplastics being used today.
+It is used extensively in all industries from food packaging, to home construction.
 Its excellent strength-to-weight ratio and superior flame resistance, coupled with its low cost, make it the material of choice for the most demanding applications.
-Polyvinyl chloride (PVC) or “vinyl” is usually an amorphous thermoplastic material with excellent chemical resistance and dielectric properties, good tensile, flexural and mechanical strength, low moisture absorption, exceptional dimensional stability and good flammability characteristics.
+PVC or “vinyl” is an amorphous thermoplastic material with excellent chemical resistance and dielectric properties, good tensile, flexural and mechanical strength, low moisture absorption, exceptional dimensional stability and good flammability characteristics.

 Technology has created the ability to foam both flexible and rigid PVC.
 The most significant growth has been in the lines of foamed rigid PVC.
 The process of foaming reduces the density of the PVC by 50 percent or more, which significantly impacts weight and cost, while still maintaining good physical properties.
 This class of products has seen significant growth in a relatively short period of time.
 It has replaced materials such as wood, metal, acrylic and styrene.
 It is used in many of the same applications as traditional PVC, but because of its lower cost, it is now the material of choice for point-of-purchase applications, signage and building construction.